 Vivien Leigh’s spectacular, self-pitying turn as Scarlett O’Hara in Gone With the Wind is right on trend.
-Because in the Moaning Minnie stakes she’s right up there with her of the lungs of leather, the guts of misery, the soaking hanky, and the bad phone connection, Adele.
+Because in the Moaning Minnie stakes she’s right up there with the current batch of grizzle-guts chart-botherers: those with the lungs of leather, the guts of misery, the soaking hanky, and the phone that never rings.

-We can’t get through this without mentioning Marilyn Monroe - I get breathless on the stairs these days, but there’s nowt sexy about it – and, fasten your seatbelts, the loony and loopy, acid-tongued Bette Davis.
+We can’t get through this without mentioning Marilyn Monroe - I get breathless on the stairs these days, but unlike Norma Jean, there’s nowt sexy about it – and, fasten your seatbelts, the mad-scary, acid-tongued Bette Davis.

 The mumbling, monotone whisper seems to be the favoured method of delivery nowadays.
 My theory is that this is a definite ploy, an attempt to disguise the paucity of the scripts.
 I can’t distinguish between the bland, limp, and listless, and they surely must know who they are.
 Them and whoever is next off the studio production line.
 I may not have known what Brando was saying, but at least I knew it was him.

 You protest?
 There are actors with firm vocal characteristics, you say?
-You mention Stallone, Willis, and Arnold?
+You mention Stallone, Willis, and Arnie?
 I ask the court to consider the word ‘actors’.